pine forest background

 While a statutory will does make creating a will somewhat easier, it does limit how some of your property can be distributed.
 A statutory will allows you to name a personal representative to act as your estate administrator, name a guardian for any minor children, make cash gifts to one or two people or charities, distribute your assets to anyone you choose, and distribute the rest of your property to your spouse or children.
 With that said, here are a few things that a statutory will does not permit you to do:

 If you need legal assistance planning for the future of your estate, you can count on the compassionate, knowledgeable attorneys at Collis, Griffor & Hendra.
 Our legal team has provided assistance to clients throughout Washtenaw County for 30 years.
-We understand that this process may be emotional to think about and are here to make it as easy as possible.
-Contact Collis, Griffor & Hendra today to learn how we can help.
+We understand that this process may be emotional to think about, and we are here to make it as easy as possible.
+Contact a wills attorney from Collis, Griffor & Hendra today to learn how we can help.